Skip to main content

 .boldColBold text (font-weight: 600)Emphasize computed columns

 Risksheet applies default grid styles that override custom styles without !important.
-You must include !important on background-color and color properties in the styles object.
+Include !important on background-color and color properties in the styles section.
 Without it, your conditional formatting colors will not appear.

 Header Group Styles